-Date:

-Re: Stock Option

-Dear M [:

-We are pleased to advise you that, on / /20, the Board of Directors of American Picture House Corporation (the "Company") authorized the Award to you ("Recipient" or "" or "you") of an option to purchase () shares of our common stock, par value \$0.0001 per share (the "Option"), upon the following terms and conditions:

-- 1. The Option is granted in accordance with and subject to the terms and conditions of the Company's 2023 Directors, Employees and Advisors Stock Incentive and Compensation Plan (the "Plan"). - 2.
-The Option is exercisable commencing on ${/}$ /20 and terminating at 5:00 pm New York time on ${/}$ /20 . - 3.
-The price at which the Option may be exercised is \$. per share. - 4.
-The Option is non-transferable and may be exercised, in whole or in part, during the exercise period, only by you, except that upon your death, the Option may be exercised strictly in accordance with the terms and conditions of the Plan. - 5.
-The exercise price and number of shares issuable upon exercise of the Option (the "Option Shares") are subject to adjustment in accordance with the Plan in the event of stock splits, dividends, reorganizations, and similar corporate events. - 6.
-If neither the Option nor the Option Shares have been registered under the Securities Act of 1933, as amended (the "Act"), the Option Shares may not be sold, assigned, pledged, transferred, or otherwise disposed of absent registration under the Act or the availability of an applicable exemption from registration.
-All certificates evidencing the Option Shares will contain a legend describing this restriction on resale of the Option Shares.
-There is no assurance that there will be a public market into which you may sell the Option Shares or that you will be able to sell your Option Shares at a profit or at all. - 7.
-In order to exercise the Option, you must provide us with written notice that you are exercising all or a portion of your Option.
-The written notice must specify the number of Option Shares that you are exercising your Option for, and must be accompanied by the exercise price described in paragraph 3, above.
-You agree to execute and deliver such additional documents as we may request in connection with and as a condition to your ability to exercise the Option.
-Your Option Shares will be issued to you within approximately one week following our receipt of your exercise notice, cleared funds evidencing the exercise price and any additional documents we may request. - 8.
+Date: Re: Stock Option Dear M : Corporat option to eleased to advise you that, on/20, the Board of ion (the "Company") authorized the Award to you ("purchase) share is (the "Ontion"), upon the following terms and condit Recipient" or "" or "you") of an s of our common stock, par value \$0.0001 1.
+The Option is granted in accordance with and subject to the terms and conditions of the y's 2023 Directors, Employees and Advisors Stock In centive and Compensation Plan (the " Plan ").
+2. //20 The Option is exercisable commencing on //20ar d terminating at 5:00 pm New York time or 3.
+The price at which the Option may be exercised is \$ per share. period, o The Option is non-transferable and may be exercised, nly by you, except that upon your death, the Option n terms and conditions of the Plan.
+Shares" The exercise price and number of shares issuable upo are subject to adjustment in accordance with the Plar zations and similar corporate events. as amend disposed registrati on resale If neither the Option nor the Option Shares have been ded (the "Act"), the Option Shares may not be sold, as of absent registration under the Act or the availability on.
+All certificates evidencing the Option Shares will of the Option Shares.
+There is no assurance that there the Option Shares or that you will be able to sell your signed, pledged, transferred or otherwise r of an applicable exemption from contain a legend describing this restriction will be a public market into which you all or a p exercisin above.
+Y and as a approxin In order to exercise the Option, you must provide us vortion of your Option.
+The written notice must specify gour Option for, and must be accompanied by the ecou agree to execute and deliver such additional docur condition to your ability to exercise the Option.
+Your nately one week following our receipt of your exercise price and any additional documents we may request. r the number of Option Shares that you are xercise price described in paragraph 3, nents as we may request in connection with Option Shares will be issued to you within

 At the time you exercise the Option, you acknowledge that the Option Shares cannot be issued to you without a restrictive legend and may not be resold by you except in accordance with the provisions of Rule 144 of the Act.